Registration and Attendance

 To add, drop, or withdraw from a course, students may do so by contacting the administrative assistant for Graduate Programs.
 International students participating in Hyflex via face-to-face delivery are under the same policies as students that participate online.

 Adding a Hyflex Course

 Students may add courses to their schedule in consultation with their academic advisor.
 A course cannot be added less than one week before the start date of the semester/session.

 Dropping a Hyflex Course

-Students who have not participated in any class activities may drop online courses without impacting their GPA and will receive no record of the course on their transcripts.
+Students who have not participated in any class activities may drop courses without impacting their GPA and will receive no record of the course on their transcripts.

 Withdrawing from a Hyflex Course

 Students who have participated in a course may withdraw from the course by contacting the assistant for Graduate Programs.
 Students who withdraw during the first week of class receive a grade of W on their transcripts, but there is no impact on their GPA.
 Students who withdraw after the start of the second week of class receive a grade of WF on their transcripts, and their GPA will be impacted.
 Students who do not officially withdraw from a class by the stated deadlines will receive an F for the class.